abhijeetsharma200/OpenCV-Wiki/OE-5.-OpenCV-5.md

 The document outlines the list of features and changes planned for OpenCV 5.0 and maybe subsequent 5.x releases, namely:
   - [x] The new license
   - [ ] [API cleanup](https://github.com/opencv/opencv/issues/25007) and refresh it to make make the library more future-proof.
-Make better use of the latest C++ standards and much improved C++ compiler that fully support those standards.
+Make better use of the latest C++ standards and much improved C++ compilers that fully support those standards.
   - [ ] Revised basic modules, such as [Core](https://github.com/opencv/opencv/issues/25011), [Imgproc](https://github.com/opencv/opencv/issues/25012), [Features~~2D~~](https://github.com/opencv/opencv/issues/24999), [Objdetect](https://github.com/opencv/opencv/issues/25004) etc.
   - [ ] Better efficiency on various architectures, CPUs and GPUs; Better ARM support and added RISC-V support are two of the major topics.
     - [x] In the latest OpenCV 4.x releases we already greatly extended our [Universal intrinsics](https://github.com/opencv/opencv/tree/4.x/modules/core/include/opencv2/core/hal) to support vector architectures, such as RISC-V with RVV extension.